South Carolina Truck Accident Lawyers

 Truck accident liability

 In the aftermath of a large-scale trucking accident, the main question families may be left wondering is: Who is to blame?
-While nothing can change the past, the experienced attorneys at McGowan, Hood & Felder, LLC work tirelessly to help families who sustained injuries from truck accidents answer that question and hold the responsible parties accountable.
+While nothing can change the past, the experienced attorneys at McGowan, Hood, Felder & Phillips, LLC work tirelessly to help families who sustained injuries from truck accidents answer that question and hold the responsible parties accountable.

 Truck accident litigation differs from passenger auto accidents, as there may be multiple parties at fault.
 Our team of truck accident lawyers and expert reconstructionists commence independent investigations immediately to uncover the truth and find closure after severe and fatal truck accidents.